 In Castro v.
 County of Los Angeles, 833 F.3d 1060, 1076 (9th Cir.
-2016) (en banc), the Ninth Circuit held that the deliberate indifference inquiry is objective.
+2016) (en banc), the Ninth Circuit held that the deliberate indifference inquiry is objective for pretrial detainees' failure-to-protect claims.
 "Deliberate indifference" requires proof that a municipal actor disregarded a known or obvious consequence of his action.
 Connick, 563 U.S. at 61 ("[W]hen city policymakers are on actual or constructive notice that a particular omission in their training program causes city employees to violate citizens' constitutional rights, the city may be deemed deliberately indifferent if the policymakers choose to retain that program."); see also Castro, 833 F.3d at 1077 (discussing constructive notice for entities).
 "A pattern of similar constitutional violations by untrained employees is 'ordinarily necessary' to demonstrate deliberate indifference for purposes of failure to train."
-Connick, 563 U.S. at 62; see also Flores v.
+Connick, 563 U.S. at 62; see also Hyde v.
+City of Willcox, 23 F.4th 863, 874-75 (9th Cir.
+2022) (holding that "[w]hile deliberate indifference can be inferred from a single incident when the unconstitutional consequences of failing to train are patently obvious, an inadequate training policy itself cannot be inferred from a single incident.") (quotation marks and citation omitted); Flores v.
 County of Los Angeles, 758 F.3d 1154, 1159-60 (9th Cir.
 2014) (holding that, absent pattern of sexual assaults by deputies, alleged failure to train officers not to commit sexual assault did not constitute deliberate indifference); Marsh v.
 County of San Diego, 680 F.3d 1148, 1159 (9th Cir.
 2012) (holding that practice must be "widespread" and proof of single inadequately-trained employee was insufficient); Doughtery v.
 City of Covina, 654 F.3d 892, 900 (9th Cir.
 2011) ("Mere negligence in training or supervision ... does not give rise to a Monell claim.").

 However, the Supreme Court has "left open the possibility that, 'in a narrow range of circumstances,' a pattern of similar violations might not be necessary to show deliberate indifference," using the hypothetical of a case in which an officer was provided firearms but given no training on the constitutional limits on the use of deadly force.
 Connick, 563 U.S. at 63-64 (quoting Brown, 520 U.S. at 409, and citing Canton, 489 U.S. at 389-90).
 In Kirkpatrick v.
 Washoe County, 843 F.3d 784 (9th Cir.
 2016) (en banc), the Ninth Circuit held that a county social services agency's complete failure to train its social workers on the procedures for obtaining a warrant and when a warrant is required before taking a child from a parent was just such a "narrow circumstance" in which evidence of a pattern of similar violations was unnecessary.
 See id. at 796-97.
 In Sandoval v.
 County of San Diego, 985 F.3d 657, 682 (9th Cir.
 2021), the Ninth Circuit applied an objective deliberate indifference standard to the county's policy of maintaining a mixed-use cell-sometimes using the cell for medical care and other times as a general holding cell-with only an informal verbal pass-off system for notifying nurses whether the detainee in the mixed-use cell required medical supervision.
-The court held that the standard "requires a showing that the facts available to the county put it on 'actual or constructive notice' that its practices with regard to [the mixed-use] cell were 'substantially certain to result in the violation of the constitutional rights of [its] citizens."
+The court held that the standard "requires a showing that the facts available to the county put it on 'actual or constructive notice' that its practices with regard to [the mixed-use] cell were 'substantially certain to result in the violation of the constitutional rights of [its] citizens.'"
 Id. (footnote omitted) (quoting Castro, 833 F.3d at 1076).